 5. The entrepreneur is to provide a copy of these General Terms and Conditions with each offer.

 ARTICLE 4 – THE CONTRACT

-2. The contracts are preferably recorded either in writing or electronically.
+2. All contracts are recorded preferably in writing or by electronic means.

 ARTICLE 5 – THE PRICE AND PRICE ALTERATIONS